-San Damiano is known as a land of great wines, truffles, sweets (famous the “sandamianesi" with a heart of cream, chocolate and hazelnuts enclosed by a wafer) and, above all, for its capon.
+San Damiano is known as a land of great wines, truffles, sweets (famous for the “sandamianesi”), and, above all, for its capon.

 Opportunities to taste them are the Fair of Saint Giuseppe (Fiera di San Giuseppe), the oldest food and wine fair in Piedmont, the Fair of the Saints (Fiera dei Santi), the patronal festivals of Saint Giulio and the one dedicated to the saints Giacomo and Grato, and the Borgo Rondò Festival (Festa del Borgo Rondò).

 The La Barbera incontra festival is dedicated to the wines, three days with concerts, cultural meetings, entertainment, art, gastronomy and tastings; for truffle lovers, instead, the Regional Truffle Fair is worthy of note, in November.

 Lastly, in December, the San Damiano d'Asti Local Capon Historical Fair (Fiera Storica del Cappone Nostrano di San Damiano d'Asti).